 The Z390 is the flagship chipset of the previous generation for the Intel motherboard.
 The Z390 supported Intel 8th and 9th generation high-end processors.
 They use the LGA 1151 socket size adapter for the previous generation processor.
 The flagship motherboards allowed the user to overclock the motherboard to a substantially high core clock.

-The X570 and X470 motherboards are the top model for Ryzen CPUs.
+The X570 and X470 motherboards are the top models for Ryzen CPUs.
 The chipset is upgraded to work better with the high-end model of the Ryzen 3000 series processor.

-The B550 and B450 are the drop-down version of the high-end motherboard like the X570 and X470.
+The B550 and B450 are the drop-down versions of the high-end motherboard like the X570 and X470.
 But they offer similar features to their high-end counterparts that support more than 24 PCIe lanes.

 The B550 and X570 motherboard will support the upcoming Ryzen processors.
 An upgrade path for hardware enthusiasts.
 Also, you will get PCIe Gen 4.0 on the B550 and X570 motherboard.
 The RTX 3080 completely shines using the bandwidth speed offered by the latest PCIe Gen 4.0.
 A great steal if you are looking for upgradeability and future protection for your system.